 Fair housing is a simple concept, but very difficult to apply consistently in the real-world situations you face every day.
 Take some time to explore the various principles of fair housing, and practice applying them in multiple discussion-based exercises.
 Washington State and Seattle specific scenarios such as criminal records, housing voucher programs and service animals will be included.

 Although the vast majority of tenancies end when the resident decides to move out, sometimes a rental owner has reasons to end it as well.
+New state and local laws have made radical changes to this process.
 Depending on the terms of your agreement, the local jurisdiction and why you want the tenant to move out, there are different procedures you must follow.
-RHAWA’s legal counsel, Chris Benis explains the legal requirements and share his own methods for respectfully communicating with tenants.
+Christopher Cutting, attorney and RHAWA board member, will explain the legal requirements and share his own methods for respectfully communicating with tenants.

 How to Apply for Mitigation Funds

 Landlord Mitigation Funds provide landlords with an incentive and added security to work with tenants receiving rental assistance.
 This fund has recently been expanded to support eviction reinstatement payment plans provided for in new laws effective July 28, 2019.
 Learn how the program works and answer your questions.

 Just Cause "Eviction" laws restrict the rights of the landlord to terminate month-to-month tenancies.
 Introduced to Seattle in 1981, similar laws are now in place across the states of California and Oregon, as well as the WA cities of Federal Way and Burien.
 A state-wide version will be proposed in Washington State's 2020 Legislative Session.
 This 90-minute webinar provides an overview of Seattle's "Just Cause" ordinance and the variations spreading along the west coast.
 Instructor, Jeffrey S. Bennett has been representing Northwest landlords in diverse legal matters for more than 25 years.